stordahl/sveltekit-snippets/README.md

 ## Issues

 Issues are welcome and encouraged!
-Please describe the issue as thuroughly as you can – Contribution guidelines are forthcoming.
+Please describe the issue as thoroughly as you can – Contribution guidelines are forthcoming.